EvaMaeRey/io/README.md

 interface.
 Among their ranks are statistics educators, data visualization professionals, and data scientists and statisticians.

-I will argue that many ggplot2 super-users could find creating ggplot2 extensions very valuable, but that current educational materials are falling short in reaching and enabling many in this group.
+The assertion of this project is that many ggplot2 super-users could find creating ggplot2 extensions very valuable, but that current educational materials are falling short in reaching and enabling many in this group.
 I’ll then discuss how new material could be tailored to this group and will introduce some such new points of entry.
-I’ll conclude by presenting how one new tutorial in this vein performed with a small group of statistics educators.

 <!-- There is a growing population of ggplot2 'super users' that -- given regular and prolonged ggplot2 use -- have a strong working knowledge of the grammar of graphics principles and ggplot2-ic feel and API.
 Among the ranks of these super users are statistical educators, data visualization professionals, and seasoned data scientists. -->